healthyit/PyIFTTT/README.md

 ### Meross (Home IOT devices)
-Uses @'s library - thanks you!
+Uses https://github.com/albertogeniola/ 's library - thank you!
 Auth required [Username, Password]
 * is_on - is a switch on at the moment
 * is_off - is a switch off at the moment